Yos Riady

 Connecting Onchain and Offchain Data

 Integrating onchain and offchain data is essential for creating a comprehensive DeFi metrics dashboard.
 This combination allows teams to analyze user behavior across multiple touchpoints, from blockchain transactions to website interactions.
 By leveraging onchain data, teams gain insights into user holdings and past activities, which are not typically available in traditional environments.
-This holistic view enables more effective targeting and segmentation, ultimately driving better decision-making and enhancing user engagement.
+This holistic view enables more effective wallet-level targeting and segmentation, ultimately driving better decision-making and enhancing user engagement.

 Step 3: Set Up Data Collection with SDKs and Integrations

-Setting up data collection for a DeFi metrics dashboard involves integrating Software Development Kits (SDKs) and other tools to track user interactions effectively.
-The initial setup is often straightforward, requiring only a few lines of code for SDK installation.
-Many platforms feature "autocapture" capabilities, allowing automatic tracking of standard events without extensive engineering resources.
+Setting up data collection involves integrating SDKs and other tools to track user interactions.
+Many platforms feature autocapture capabilities, allowing automatic tracking of standard events without extensive engineering resources.

 • Core Actions: Tracking essential transactions, such as swaps or stakes, is critical for understanding user engagement.

-Establishing these foundational metrics ensures that data collected is reliable and actionable, laying the groundwork for further analytics.
+Establishing these foundational essential metrics ensures that data collected is reliable and actionable, laying the groundwork for further analytics.

 Step 4: Design Your Dashboard Layout and Visualisations

 Designing a metrics dashboard for DeFi projects involves careful consideration of layout and visualizations.
 A well-structured dashboard allows teams to quickly interpret complex data, enhancing decision-making processes.
-By presenting metrics clearly, teams can effectively monitor user engagement, transaction volumes, and other key performance indicators.

 The layout should prioritize user accessibility and focus on the most critical metrics.
 For example, incorporating visual elements such as graphs and charts facilitates immediate comprehension of trends and anomalies.
 A clean design not only improves user experience but also aids in identifying actionable insights swiftly.